kaizhangpnl/MAMxx_integration_tests/doc/parameters.md

 #### Reference:

 Wan, H., Zhang, K., Vogl, C. J., Woodward, C. S., Easter, R. C., Rasch, P. J., Feng, Y., and Wang, H.: Numerical coupling of aerosol emissions, dry removal, and turbulent mixing in the E3SM Atmosphere Model version 1 (EAMv1) – Part 1: Dust budget analyses and the impacts of a revised coupling scheme, Geosci.
 Model Dev., 17, 1387–1407, https://doi.org/10.5194/gmd-17-1387-2024, 2024.

+## To be impletement in MAM4xx in the future